 - 4.8.4.1 The description of appropriate exposure control measures should relate to the intended modes of use of the substance.
+Sufficient information should be provided on suitable control measures to enable a proper risk assessment to be carried out.
 Indicate whether special engineering controls are necessary, and specify which type.
-For example: - (a) 'use only in a well ventilated area'; - (b) 'maintain air concentrations below exposure standards, using engineering measures if necessary'; [sentence as written doesn't really help the reader.
-How do you maintain air concentrations below exposure standards?] - (c) 'use local exhaust ventilation'; - (d) 'use only in an enclosed system'; - (e) 'use only in spray paint booth or enclosure'; - (f) 'use mechanical handling to reduce human contact with materials'; or - (g) 'use explosive dust handling controls'.
+For eExamples include: - (a) 'use only in a well ventilated area'; this statement is not helpful as there is no definition of what a well ventilated area is.
+Different people will interpret this in many different ways.
+The definition will vary depending on the circumstances and the substance - (b) 'maintain air concentrations below exposure standards'; this statement by itself is not helpful as the obvious question is how do we do this? and how do we know if we have achieved it? - (c) 'use local exhaust ventilation'; again not specific enough to be helpful as LEV can be anything from a simple single point extraction unit to a system costing hundreds of thousands of pounds/euros etc - (d) 'use only in an enclosed system'; - (e) 'use only in spray paint booth or enclosure';

+- (f) 'use mechanical handling to reduce human contact with materials'; or - (g) 'use explosive dust handling controls'.